Analysis | A third of Americans say close friends or family have died of covid-19

 As you would expect, YouGov’s polling has shown an increase in the number of people who know people who died of the virus since the beginning of the pandemic.
 Interestingly, though, as the number of cases declined nationally, so did the number of people who indicated that they’d lost family and friends to the virus.
 In mid-May, more than a fifth of respondents said they lost a close friend to the virus.
 By early July, that had fallen to 15 percent before climbing again.
 There was a similar pattern with those who said they’d lost family.

 One might be forgiven for thinking that politics played some role in that shift.
 After all, there was an effort by some in the conservative media last year to downplay the pandemic by claiming that deaths were being overreported.
-Might such skepticism lead to a rejection of the idea that the death of a family member or friend was due to covid at all?
+Might such skepticism lead to a rejection of the idea that the death of a family member or friend was due to the coronavirus at all?

 Looking at data by party, though, we see that the decline in the early summer was bipartisan.
 We also see that increases in Republicans reporting knowing someone who died of the virus align with points in the pandemic when more people were dying, particularly more people in red states.